SvenLoeve/ERIA-API/docs/Writerside/topics/Techstack.md

 Since the application has two different locations of use within either ambulance services and care homes there is the possibility to use 2 different search identifier groups. these are based on credentials and or link to organisation.

-This can be gathered from a set of input identifiers:
+The following is a set of input identifiers:
 * Personal identifier (Target = BSN)
 * Name & Surname (Target)
 * Home Address (Target)
 * Phone number (Target)
+* Room number (Target)
+* Any specific request from primary stakeholders (based on feedback)
+___

+## Backoffice

+The main use of the Backoffice is to show the use of the MedApp and show detailed information.